KiChjang/daedalus/README.md

 cargo test
 ```

 `transaction.rs` contains unit tests for deserializing transactions.
 Each transaction type has its own unit test for deserialization.
+The unit test functions all return a `csv::Result<()>` so that if anything was amiss with the deserialization process, we would get a helpful error message on what went wrong while running the unit tests.

 `client.rs` contains unit tests for account actions performed on the client.
 The unit tests so far deal with the following cases: